zaucker/agrammon/Advent2020/shitty-program.md

 ## The Application

-AGRAMMON is a typical web application, with data stored in a PostgreSQL database, a web frontend implemented in JavaScript using the [Qooxdoo](https://qooxdoo.org), and the Raku backend.
+AGRAMMON is a typical web application, with data stored in a PostgreSQL database, a web frontend implemented in JavaScript using the [Qooxdoo](https://qooxdoo.org) framework, and the Raku backend.
 The physical and chemical processes are not directly implemented in the backend, but as already mentioned in a none-programmer-friendly custom "language", describing (user) inputs, model parameters, calculations, and outputs (results).
 Each process is broken down into smaller sub-processes and each is described in its own file, including documentation and references to appropriate scientific sources.
 Here is a small example for such a file:

 ```
 *** general ***